IntroCSCI/colorvisionproject-IdolM1/README.md

 The program will now ask if you would like to alter the colors of the trafficlight.
 The user can choose the concentration of red, green, or blue from 0 to 255 to alter the color of the chosen light.

+#v1.0 Updates

+The program will ask if the user would like to reset the colors of the traffictlight bit map before selecting their colors.
+The program now has a class that is used to recieve a chosen color and checks for a specific color, then will return the three choices.

 ## Developer

 Idol Moua